JerryZhao275/Waddle/items/report.md

 *[What features have you tested?
 What is your testing coverage?]*

-**CourseAVLTest**
+**CourseAVLTest.java**
 - Number of test cases: 17
-- Code coverage: All methods within CourseAVLTest
+- Code coverage: All methods within CourseAVL
 - Types of tests created:
   * null
   * insert